i-foster/3813_Assignment/README.md

 #### Services
 - `Logon Service`: Used to access local storage with methods for getting, setting, and clearing values.
+- `Socket Service`: Used for chat component to send and receive messages in channels.

 #### Components
 - `Logon`: Acts as a splash page for the app where users are authenticated and redirected if they sign out.